ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-12-contrast-pairs.md

 The hope is, our reward model can capture the nuance and diversity of human judgment.

 However, preference is subjective by nature, and few studies have tried articulating it.
-For example, some looked into different aspects of a response's helpfulness / harmlessness ([Bai et al., 2022](https://arxiv.org/abs/2204.05862)) while others investigated surface-level characteristics like its length ([Singhal et al., 2023](https://arxiv.org/pdf/2310.03716.pdf)).
+For example, some looked into different aspects of a response's helpfulness / harmlessness {% cite bai2022 --file notebook/contrast-pairs.bib %} while others investigated surface-level characteristics like its length {% cite singhal2023 --file notebook/contrast-pairs.bib %}.

 In this blog post, I want to offer a different approach: **what if instead of looking at qualitative aspects or token-level features, we use sentence embeddings?**
 Sentence embeddings capture a text's lexical and semantic meaning in a high-dimensional vector space.